ellisw/loom/README.md

 --------
   - `Tasks` are completely separated from `Activities`/`Services` lifecycle and will persist if the user goes away.
 This means that orientation changes are supported without effort.
 This also means that you don't need to retain instances of your activity/fragments and they won't leak.
   - The Tasks can notify `LoomListeners` when a task succeeds, fails, or when a `Task` progress has changed.
 You can register as many Listeners as you want.
-  - You can choose explicitely whether your listeners callbacks should be executed on the UI thread or in the background.
+  - You can choose explicitly whether your listeners callbacks should be executed on the UI thread or in the background.
   - The Events sent back to the listener can contain any data you want, they don't need to be `Serializable`.
   - Tasks can be cancelled at any time from anywhere, without having to keep references of them.
   - Tasks run on a standard Java `Executor`.
 You can use the default one we provide, or customize your own.